Monolithic Silicon Quantum Communication Circuitry

 • Massively-parallel data interconnects

-All of these segments are areas where traditional QKD implementations cannot enter the market due to cost and size concerns.
+These segments are where traditional QKD implementations cannot enter the market due to cost and size concerns.

 3. Strategic clustering activities with silicon platform partners to lay inroads for refining the silicon light emitter with respect to further performance scaling and manufacturing readiness level.